 Researcher in Social Science

-Nisha has a background in Psychology with a varied career in healthcare delivery research, and is interested in: understanding how to optimise health and care data use, investigating health data stewardship and sharing challenges in research and healthcare, and facilitating engagement of patients and public about their health data.
+Nisha has a background in Psychology and healthcare research, and is interested in: understanding how to optimise health and care data use, investigating health data stewardship and sharing challenges in medical research and healthcare, and facilitating engagement of patients and public about their health data.